redBorder/bpctl_ng/README.md

 make dkms-rpm
 ```

-In this case the rpms will be place in /var/lib/dkms/bpctl/\<version\>/rpm/
+The result rpms will be placed in ./kernel/packaging/rpm/pkgs/

 Note: Originaly the dkms rpm was built using `dmks mkrpm`, since this is gone in new versions we are building with rpmbuild.
 TODO: Will be cool to do it with mock too